Pappulab/FIREBALL/README.md

 	fireball/config.py

-In addition to optimization hyper-parameters, this module also tells FIREBALL the starting temperatures for calculating full binodals and how to label various plots.
-Depending on your system of interest, you may need to change some of the values in this module.
+In addition to optimization hyperparameters, this module also tells FIREBALL the starting temperatures for calculating full binodals and how to label various plots.
+Depending on your system of interest, you may need to adjust some values in this module.

 All command-line tools can be found in